autocrypt/autocrypt/doc/mua-keydiscovery.rst

 both Alice and Bob will have their MUAs encrypt mails to each other.

-group (1:N) mail communication
+group mail communication (1:N)
 ------------------------------------------

 Consider a blank state and a first outgoing message from Alice to Bob and Carol.
-Alice's MUA will add a header just like in the 1:1 case so that Bob and Carol's MUA will learn Alice's key.
+Alice's MUA add a header just like in the 1:1 case so that Bob and Carol's MUA will learn Alice's key.
 After Bob and Carol have each replied once, all MUAs will have appropriate keys for encrypting the group communication.